evanwill/hist-454-2022/pages/about.md

 - **Digitization:** From their archival research, students select at least one photograph and one text source to digitize.
 Working with the [Center for Digital Inquiry and Learning](https://cdil.lib.uidaho.edu/) (CDIL), they scan their selected items and prepare digital files.
 - **Curation:** Student explore [U of I Library Digital Collections](https://www.lib.uidaho.edu/digital/collections.html) and select five additional items from existing digital collections, creating metadata for their curated records.
 - **Description and Metadata:** Students create metadata following a collection template to describe their digitized and curated items.
-- **Publishing:** Once all objects and metadata are submitted, CDIL generates the final digital collection (this site!).
+- **Exhibit:** Once all objects and metadata are submitted, CDIL generates the final digital collection (this site!).
 - **Research and Reflection:** Students write papers and reflections informed by their archival research.

 ---------